 The defendant took the rabbit fictional character from the plaintiff's MIFFY Logo Trademark and used it as one of the elements in the defendant's OJOSUN Logo Trademark.
 The defendant also filed an application for registration of the said trademark with the Trademark Office ("TMO").
 The plaintiff filed an opposition with the TMO against the defendant's trademark application but the opposition failed.
 The plaintiff then filed an appeal with the Trademark Board ("TMB").
 The TMB ruled that the defendant's trademark was not confusingly similar to the plaintiff's trademark.
-The plaintiff filed a lawsuit based on a copyright infringement against the plaintiff's MIFFY Logo Copyright (artistic work) in addition to the claim that the defendant's
+The plaintiff filed a lawsuit based on a copyright infringement against the plaintiff's MIFFY Logo Copyright (artistic work) in addition to the claim that the defendant's trademark was confusingly similar to the plaintiff's trademark.
+The Supreme Court ruled that, although overall the defendant's trademark was not confusingly similar to the MIFFY Logo Trademark of the plaintiff, the defendant's trademark contained a reproduction of the copyrighted artistic work of the plaintiff.
+The Court reasoned that the legislative intent in the TMA was to protect persons acting in good faith and, therefore, reproducing or modifying the copyright work of another person in bad faith and using the reproduced or modified copyright work as a trademark is

 The information provided in this article is general in nature and may not apply to any specific situation.
 Specific advice should be sought before taking any action based on the information provided.
 Under no circumstances shall LawPlus Ltd. or any of its directors, partners and lawyers be liable for any direct or indirect, incidental or consequential loss or damage that results from the use of or the reliance upon the information contained in this article.
-Copyright © 2016 and 2018 LawPlus Ltd.
+Copyright © 2017, 2018 and 2019 LawPlus Ltd.